effector/effector/src/content/docs/en/api/effector/split.md

 ### Matching mode

-Mode in which each case sequentially matched by stores and functions in fields of `match` object.
+Mode in which each case is sequentially matched by stores and functions in fields of `match` object.
 If one of the fields got `true` from store value or return of function, then the data from `source` will be sent to corresponding `cases[fieldName]` (if there is one), if none of the fields matches, then the data will be sent to `cases.__` (if there is one)

 **See also**: